Dear Child

 Dear Child (original title: Liebes Kind) is a German crime drama miniseries directed by Isabel Kleefeld and Julian Pörksen, who also wrote the show.
-Based on Romy Hausmann's book, the season premiered on September 7, 2023, on Netflix.
+Based on Romy Hausmann's book, which was translated into English by Jamie Bulloch, the season premiered on September 7, 2023, on Netflix.
 The show won Best TV Movie or Miniseries at the 52nd International Emmy Awards.

 Synopsis

 The series follows a woman who was imprisoned with two children for a long period.
 After managing to escape, the police begin an investigation into a disappearance case that occurred 13 years ago.